dbus2/zbus/book/src/server.md

 ### Sending signals

-As you might have noticed in the previous example, the signal methods don't take an `&self` argument but rather a `SignalContext` reference.
-This allows you to easily emit signals whether from inside or outside of your `dbus_interface` methods' context.
-To make things easier, `dbus_interface` methods can receive a `SignalContext` passed to them using the special `zbus(signal_context)`
+As you might have noticed in the previous example, the signal methods don't take a `&self` argument but a `SignalContext` reference.
+This allows to emit signals whether from inside or outside of the `dbus_interface` methods' context.
+To make things simpler, `dbus_interface` methods can receive a `SignalContext` passed to them using the special `zbus(signal_context)` attribute:
-attribute:

 Please refer to [`dbus_interface` documentation][didoc] for an example and list of other special attributes you can make use of.

 ### Notifying property changes

-While notification about property changes by the D-Bus peers are taken care of for you by zbus, when changing the properties from the service implementation, you'd want to notify the peers about that.
-No worries, we got your covered.

-For each property you declare through the `dbus_interface` macro, a `<property_name>_changed` method is generated for you that emits the necessary property change signal for you.
-Here is how we'll use it with the previous example code:
+For each property declared through the `dbus_interface` macro, a `<property_name>_changed` method is generated that emits the necessary property change signal.
+Here is how to use it with the previous example code:

 ```rust,no_run
 # use zbus::dbus_interface;